Denis ApIvor: Biography

 At the outbreak of World War II he was for a time house physician at the Hospital of St John and St Elizabeth, Hampstead.
 In 1942 he was called up, mostly serving as a war doctor in India.
 After the war ApIvor continued with his medical career, eventually retiring in 1979 from the Mid Kent Group.

 But he also returned to his musical activities.
-He formed a friendship with Constant Lambert, who conducted the premiere of his first major work, a choral-orchestral setting of T S Eliot's The Hollow Men, on 21 February, 1950.
+He formed a friendship with his Albany Street neighbour Constant Lambert, who conducted the premiere of his first major work, a choral-orchestral setting of T S Eliot's The Hollow Men, on 21 February, 1950.
 His diverse musical influences during this period ranged from Busoni, Delius, Peter Warlock and Bernard van Dieren to Berg and Webern.

 The 1950s and 1960s were his most productive years, but despite a decline in performances from the 1970s he continued to compose into the 1990s and beyond.
 He left London to live in Wales in 1987 and in the 1990s moving to Telscombe, near Brighton.
 He died in Robertsbridge, Sussex, aged 88.

 Music

 ApIvor's music falls broadly into three periods: early works from the 1950s influenced by Van Dieren and Peter Warlock, soon leading to a stricter serial style until the late 1980s, and finally renewed simplicity in his later works.

 His most successful early works include The Hollow Men (1939; rev. 1946), and several ballets.
 A Mirror for Witches (1951), based on the book by Esther Forbes with choreography by Andrée Howard and set designs by Norman Adams, was premiered on 4 March 1952 with the Sadler's Wells Ballet at the Royal Opera House.
 It was followed in 1953 by Blood Wedding, choreographed by Alfred Rodrigues, designs by Isabel Lambert.
 This Lorca-inspired work achieved international success, with staged productions from Turkey to Chile.
 It led to the commissioning by Sadler's Wells of the opera Yerma (1955–59).
-When this was shelved as being too difficult, William Glock asked Eugene Goossens to conduct the BBC Symphony Orchestra and chorus in a broadcast concert performance in 1961.Radio Times, Issue 1988, 16 December, 1961 Glock also commissioned the televised ballet Corporal Jan in 1968.
+When this was shelved as being too difficult, William Glock asked Eugene Goossens to conduct the BBC Symphony Orchestra and chorus in a broadcast concert performance in 1961.
+Glock also commissioned the televised ballet Corporal Jan in 1968.

-While ApIvor introduced serial elements in his Piano Concerto (1948), it was only in 1955 that he began regularly using a more freely atonal and athematic serialism, which he continued to do until the 1980s.
+While ApIvor introduced serial elements in his Piano Concerto (1948, revised 1954 and performed at the Proms in 1958 by Patrick Piggott), it was only in 1955 that he began regularly using a more freely atonal and athematic serialism, which he continued to do until the 1980s.
 He was influenced in this by Edward Clark, a conductor, former BBC music producer, student of Arnold Schoenberg and husband of Elisabeth Lutyens.